top of page

 Pictured: A poster by European Parliament Junior Ambassador Oskar Cylo from our Seevic Campus advertising this year's college Election Day held on the 16th and 17th June 2025 at Seevic and Palmer's respectively.

-On the 16th June, EPAS and politics students at the Seevic Campus of USP College ran a mock election to see how people at the college would vote in an actual election.
+On 16 June, European Parliament Ambassador Schools (EPAS) and politics students at the Seevic Campus of USP College ran a mock election to see how people at the college would vote in an actual election.
 Politics and EPAS students were randomly assigned a party, which they had to campaign for in a group of three to four people.
-There were five parties that ran in the election: Conservatives, Labour, Liberal Democrats, Greens and Reform UK.
-Alongside campaigning for these parties, EPAS students also set up a polling station, with a polling booth, ballot box and posters displaying information on the parties.
+There were five

 A person hands out flyers to two students in a hallway.
 Background includes posters with texts "MAKE YOUR VOICE HEARD" and "VOTE".